Note: this is the latest in our Partnerships 101 series. You can read the others below:

 Because Shopify has partnered with so many companies that complement the functionality of its platform, Shopify has become a “stickier” technology in the B2B world—meaning, many vendors look to Shopify as their preferred e-commerce marketplace because of the company’s seamless integrations with other products or services they love.

 As Shopify’s partner count grows, its influence within the greater ecosystem and the market grows, too.
 Shopify’s partner team has curated a massive ecosystem that increases the brand’s stickiness and expands its market reach.

 Why are partner ecosystems important?

-Partner ecosystems are created because (1) no one company can expect to control a customer’s entire technology stack; and (2) no one company can realistically reach all of its potential customers.
+Partner ecosystems are created because (1) no one company can expect to control a customer’s entire technology stack; and (2) no one company (think: internal sales team) can realistically reach all of its target customers alone.

 Partner ecosystem development has become a critical way to leverage competitive advantage and drive growth by:

 - Innovation via new technology or services acquisition